-As vital as it may be for startup employees are compensated with enough equity and cash to be productive, it is just as crucial — if not more so — that founders earn a meaningful wage with a proper founder salary.
+As vital as it may be for startup employees to be compensated with enough equity and cash to be productive, it is just as crucial — if not more so — that founders earn a meaningful wage with a proper founder salary.
 That extra bit of runway from foregoing a salary is more than compensated by the loss of productivity or burnout that comes with worrying about rent or living off ramen for a year.

 Besides, if you're starting a company, then it's safe to assume you bring to the table some talents that would make you hireable elsewhere.
 That means you have an opportunity cost, and it's only fair that you get a halfway-decent wage to reflect that.What about a Startup Founder Salary?